 - Changes in the commodity will not affect rates that are set according to the cost of service method.
 That includes the majority of commercial and industrial customers.

 - For customers in rate classes where the market-based rates are applied, there may be changes as the result of increases or decreases to the commodity cost.
-We monitor the natural gas commodity price regularly, along with oil and electricity prices and if there are any changes, we will adjust our market-based rates accordingly, with approval from the Energy and Utilities Board, to ensure typical customers are seeing their target annual savings over the alternative energy cost.
+We monitor the natural gas commodity price regularly, along with electricity prices and if there are any changes, we will adjust our market-based rates accordingly, with approval from the Energy and Utilities Board, to ensure typical customers are seeing their target annual savings over the alternative energy cost.

 What are the current Distribution Rates & Tariffs?Enbridge Gas New Brunswick has consistently brought cost savings to its customers and intends to do so for years to come.